danielharrell/SumLect2015/Lost_Idea_LA.md

 But again, those of us devoted to liberal education are unlikely to want this death, especially just to show we were devoted to something rather than nothing.
-And while the threat may be internal in this general sense, it still seems external in a more specific sense.
-For if the threat to liberal education does come from within, in a question it would have us ask for ourselves about what it means to be educated, then, true, we may well answer this question in a choice against liberal education.
-But then again, we may well answer the question otherwise, by choosing liberal education.
+And while the threat may be internal in this general sense, it is still external, I think, in a more specific sense.
+For if the threat to liberal education does come from within, in a question it would have us ask for ourselves about what it means to be educated, then while we may well answer this question in a choice against liberal education, we may also answer the question otherwise, by choosing liberal education.
 Liberal education would then be a second answer to the question, opposed to the first.
-And insofar as one answer opposes the other, the threat to liberal education would be external, even though it remained internal insofar as both answers are to the same question.
+And insofar as one answer opposes the other, the threat to liberal education would be external.

-But if the threat is external as one answer opposed to another, then at least one thing can be inferred about any defense of liberal education against this threat.
-It will have to convince us that liberal education *does* provide an answer to the question of what it means to be educated, even for those who give a different answer.
-The defense will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
-And showing this much, I think, means showing that there is something learned in liberal education, which would otherwise go unlearned.
+But if the threat *is* external as one answer opposed to another, then at least one thing can be inferred about any defense of liberal education against this threat.
+It will have to convince us that liberal education *does* provide an answer, even for those who give a different answer.
+It will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+And showing this much, I think, means showing there is something learned in liberal education, which would otherwise go unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or, in a word: content.

-But what then *is* this content?
+But if so, then what *is* this content?
 What should we say is learned in a liberal education alone?

 ## Part Two

-(Start revision from here.)
-This is the harder question.
-Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+It is this question, I think, that poses a challenge to liberal education from within.
+And this challenge leads to the threat that worries me, with a kind of logic that I will now try to trace.
+Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric;
+and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to marry a skill and a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.

-But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
+But one might also say, or at least suspect, that this medieval curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
-For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude.
+For the liberal arts were traditionally learned by the few rather than the many---the leisured few, in that sense already free from servitude.
 The education they received, then, was 'liberal,' it could be argued, not in liberating them, but in shaping them, stamping them, and perpetuating them.
 And the same might be suspected of any content.
 For in what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
-Or from the closing of a mind that a truly liberal education is meant to open?
+What keeps it from closing the mind that a truly liberal education is meant to open?
 Suppose our given condition were to think we know when we don't.
-Or to have answers that make us forget their questions.
-The end of a liberal education would then seem to lie in the recollection of questions.
-Or in a knowledge of ignorance.
+Or to have answers, but to questions that have been forgotten.
+The end of a liberal education would then seem to lie in the recollection of questions, or a knowledge of ignorance.
 Both to say, in something less like the learning of content, and more like the liberation from content.
-Or suppose our given condition were to live in a world that changes more than it abides, and our freedom then a matter of adaptation more than application.
+Or from another angle, suppose our given condition were to live in a world that changes more than it abides, and our freedom, then, a matter of adaptation more than application.
 Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even every subject, in yet another liberation from content.
+And suppose the number of such subjects to have multiplied past counting since medieval times, in one of the most striking ways the world has changed, since the advent of modern science.
+What the liberal arts truly form when put together, in that case, seems closer to a manifold, or diversity, than to some grand totality or whole, in still another liberation from content.

-There would still be something to learn, then, in a liberal education without content, but it would be something found in a skill rather than a subject.
+There would still be something to learn in a liberal education without content, but it would be something found in a skill rather than a subject.
 Or using a higher register, we could describe this as something found in the